make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - The first feature relates to generating random-looking terrain and the second feature relates to how we view it from space

-# Feature 1: Generating Points at Random Locations on the Planet
+# Feature 1: Generating Points at Random Locations

 - Rather than using a detailed image of a real planet, suppose that we want to generate the planet's terrain procedurally